 While the Earth is 4.54 billion years old, because oceanic crust is constantly recycled at subduction zones, the oldest seafloor is only about 200 million years old.
 The oldest ocean rocks are found in the northwestern Pacific Ocean and the eastern Mediterranean Sea.
 Fragments of continental crust are much older, with large chunks at least 3.8 billion years found in Greenland.

 With clues left behind in rocks and fossils, geoscientists can reconstruct the past history of Earth's continents.
 Most researchers think modern plate tectonics began about 3 billion years ago, based on ancient magmas and minerals preserved in rocks from that period.
+Some believe it could have started a billion years after Earth's birth, at around 3.5 billion years.

 "We don't really know when plate tectonics as it looks today got started, but we do know that we have continental crust that was likely scraped off a down-going slab [a tectonic plate in a subduction zone] that is 3.8 billion years old," Van der Elst said.
 "We could guess that means plate tectonics was operating, but it might have looked very different from today."